 Bollinger Bounce

 This trading phenomenon happens when the price of a crypto or any other high-beta asset bounces off the upper or lower bands.
 As mentioned previously, this happens as the extreme bands act as dynamic support and resistance lines.
-Therefore, when the price reaches and touches the upper band, there are chances that it reverts to the middle band.
+Therefore, when the price reaches and touches the upper band, there is a chance that it will revert to the middle band.
 Conversely, a bounce off the lower band can lead to a price rise.
 In these cases, the middle band acts as an additional confirmation line.

 SMA-led Bollinger Bands